Soupy Island: A FREE Pool for South Jersey families

 Should I arrive early?

 In the past, a lot of summer camps used this space, which meant public visitors were often sharing the park with large camp groups.
-Because of that, they’ve recently introduced a new rule—only the first 100 people are admitted each day.
+Because of that, they’ve recently introduced a newish rule—only the first 100 people are admitted at a time in the park.

 Soup & Milk at Noon?